Do you know why some blog posts succeed and others just don't?

 There are several reasons outside of my content marketing efforts.

-Simple things like the fact that my focus is on growth [hacking] and productivity.
-So, my existing audience was already "into" this topic.
+Simple things like the fact that my focus is on [business and personal] growth and productivity.
+So, my existing audience was already into this topic.

 But other things like it being a List Post—which is one of the top types of posts that get read (skimmed) and shared—helped.